Rehab Centers Big Horn County, MT

 Bighorn Valley Health Center

-Bighorn Valley Health Center is a residential addiction rehabilitation center in Big Horn County, Montana that is located in the 59034 zip code.
-It can accommodate rehab for pregnant women and people with co-occurring pain and substance use.
+Bighorn Valley Health Center is a residential treatment center in Big Horn County, MT that is located in the 59034 zip code.
+Bighorn Valley Health Center offers residential substance use treatment and inpatient dual diagnosis treatment.
+It offers trauma counseling, CBT and motivational incentives.

 Address: 10 West 4th Street, Hardin, MT 59034 in Big Horn County